nahrens007/py-youtube-mp3/README.md

 If you're running Linux, then you will need to install ffmpeg.
 I installed it by running:
 `sudo apt-get install ffmpeg`
 ### Windows
+Same as with Linux, you need to install ffmpeg.
+You can download it here: https://www.ffmpeg.org/
+## Running
 Finally, running:
 `python3 youtube-mp3.py`
 will beging the process of downloading and processesing the youtube videos listed in links.txt.